 It is all about the retirement goals

-It is all about the second opinion and not the adviser
+It is all about the second opinion and not the advisor

-If you go to an adviser for a second opinion, you are doing so because of the second opinion assessment and not an investment presentation.
-If your second opinion consultation starts out with 5 minutes of questions and turns into a sales presentation, you are probably talking to the wrong adviser.
+If you go to an advisor for a second opinion, you are doing so because of the second opinion assessment and not an investment presentation.
+If your second opinion consultation starts out with 5 minutes of questions and turns into a sales presentation, you are probably talking to the wrong advisor.
 This is about a second opinion and not a prospect meeting.

 It is all about the level of experience

-Are you seeking a second opinion from an adviser who has the experience level to give you a second opinion?
-If the adviser doesn't have a good grasp, you are probably going to waste your time.
+Are you seeking a second opinion from an advisor with the experience level to give you a second opinion?
+If the advisor doesn't have a good grasp, you are probably going to waste your time.

-If you are concerned about your current adviser relationship, a second opinion could be a good idea.
-Just make sure you contact the right adviser who will put your interests first.
+If you are concerned about your current advisor relationship, a second opinion could be a good idea.
+Just make sure you contact the right advisor who will put your interests first.